Loss and grief

 As I wrote for Jed back then I can almost use the same words for Max - it wasn't meant to go like this... we were supposed to have at least another 4 to 6 years together.
 I miss you more than I can bear and my heart is full of love for you but there is a huge hole in my daily life.

 You were such a bundle of joy... and fitted your full name of Max.
 E. Mumjoy to the letter.
-You didn't just turn around you danced around, raising your front legs in the air in the most joyful animated way.
+The joy has literally disappeared from my life.
+You were so animated, you didn't just turn around you danced around, raising your front legs in the air in the most joyful way, like everything was a game.
 Such a happy boy.
 The most beautiful soul I ever had the privilege of knowing.
 Like Jed you were my greatest teacher ever and made me want to be the best version of myself.
 In the 14 years of having you in my life I gave you my heart as well as the love, security and dignity you deserved... not to mention the cuddles - oh how you loved your cuddles.
 My constant companion, always there for me, loving me unconditionally and never judging.
 You made me laugh on a daily basis with all your silly antics, and filled my heart with joy from our conversations.
 I miss all the ways you had of communicating with me, you were such a talker.
 You always had a way of letting me know exactly what you wanted or needed and the way you rattled the bell on your collar to let me know where you were... such a clever boy.

 I miss seeing you on our bed, in the loft, in the garden - all your favourite places, and will feel the pain when I drive in the driveway after work and you are not there to greet me.